Palo Alto Networks Earnings Call Transcripts

 -

-Revenue grew 14% to $2.14B, with NGS ARR up 40% and strong platformization momentum.
-FY2025 guidance was raised across NGS ARR, revenue, and EPS, and a two-for-one stock split was announced.
-Large deals and innovation in AI and cloud security continue to drive growth.
+Revenue grew 14% to $2.14B, with NGS ARR up 40% and strong large-deal momentum.
+FY2025 guidance was raised across NGS ARR, revenue, and EPS, reflecting confidence in platformization and AI-driven innovation.
+A two-for-one stock split and QRadar integration highlight strategic moves.

 Fiscal Year 2024